Up to 7,000 held in Libyan prisons, U.N. says

 "The majority of these people have not gone through a (judicial) process.
 This of course is a recipe for abuse.
 There are indications of very serious issues going on."

-In all, there are believed to be 67 makeshift detention centres across Libya, compared with a few central prisons during the 42-year-rule of Gaddafi, she added.
+In all, there are believed to be 67 makeshift detention centers across Libya, compared with a few central prisons during the 42-year-rule of Gaddafi, she added.

 The International Committee of the Red Cross has visited at least 40 Libyan prison facilities, ICRC spokesman Steven Anderson told Reuters on Friday.
 Its confidential findings about conditions are shared only with detaining authorities.